youming16/youming16/README.md

 ## 👋 Halo!

 I'm Eric, a Computer Science student focuses on front-end development.
-My goal is to make beautiful designs that focus on the user and turn them into pixel-perfect, high-performing websites or apps.
-I try to write code that is scalable, easy to maintain, and easy to read with future developers in mind.
+My goal is to craft delightful designs that focus on user and turn them into pixel-perfect, high-performing websites or apps.
+I try to write code that is scalable, easy to maintain and read with future developers in mind.

 Want to know more about me?
 [Check out my portfolio.](https://youming16.github.io)